To keep you alive and thriving, your body is constantly trying to solve a complex, multi-factorial nutrition puzzle that’s always changing.

 Protein is so satiating because it provides us with the ‘building blocks of life’ that we know as amino acids.
 Thus, protein and the amino acids it contains are so satiating because our bodies need a lot of them to maintain and sustain themselves.
 While Raubenheimer and Simpson have done seminal work demonstrating protein leverage, our data suggest a micronutrient leverage effect is also at play.

-Given the data, I’ve since been on a quest to quantitatively demonstrate the Micronutrient Leverage Hypothesis.
-We can use some of the following charts and apply them to support our theory.
+Given the data, I’ve since been on a quest to demonstrate the Micronutrient Leverage Hypothesis quantitatively.
+We can use the following charts and apply them to support our theory.

 The Right-Angled Mixture Triangle

-To set the scene, let’s start by looking at the following meme created by Optimising Nutrition advisor Dr Ted Naiman.
+Let’s start by looking at the following meme created by Optimising Nutrition advisor Dr Ted Naiman to set the scene.
 It includes one of Raubenheimer and Simpson’s right-angled mixture triangles in the centre.
 Raubenheimer and Simpson have used these plots extensively in their research over the past two decades because they show so much detail.

 We can see from the chart that: